leerobertdyer/nvelope/README.md

 - Move the edit payments to it's own component form and improve the showButtons.
     - Currently if you attempt to edit the total of a debt the save button doesn't show because it relies on handleEditType...
-- Display dates in order for payments.
-    - Especially during end of month where there is potential for dates from next month (1st, 2nd, 3rd, etc) to show up along side dates from end (28th 29th, etc...)
-Currently they are mixed in, and not sorted at all.
-    - The real trick will involve knowing the dates so we can show later dates first if need be...
 - Weekly bills only show up one week at a time, but I'd like to see all of them for the month
 - Handle Paid checkmark appropriately.
 Needs to reset at some point but not sure how that will work with different intervals.
 Perhaps can use actual date?
 Like if it's a new date we reset to paid...?